 Here is an example of the perfect picture, if you usually wear glasses, then these are accepted.

-It might be expensive to start off being a door supervisor or bouncer, but in the long run it will be worth it.
+It might be expensive to start off being a door supervisor (bouncer security) Security officer or security guard, but in the long run it will be worth it.

-You will need to pass the SIA criminality checks and take a SIA approved training course before applying for your licence, it is very important that you pass the SIA criminality checks before taking the training and applying for your licence.
-Research the training providers carefully and get feedback from people that have taken the course.
+You will need to pass the SIA criminality checks and take an SIA approved training course apply for an SIA Licence, it is very important that you pass the SIA criminality checks before taking the training and applying for your SIA licence.

 The application takes on average 25 days, there is a tracking system on the online portal that gives you an indication of where the application is, when it has started and when it has finished.

-The online portal has all the information you need and will update as soon as something has been done, be patient and good luck.
+The online portal has all the information you need and will update as soon as something has been done, be patient and Good Luck.